isaaclyman/bookoscope/README.md

 # Roadmap

 - If the OPDS 2.0 draft becomes stable at some point, supporting that will become a priority.
 For now, only OPDS 1.x is supported.
-- Authenticated OPDS endpoints are not yet supported.
 - Help needed to test with a variety of different OPDS servers.

 # Contributing